 If you have not heard from the Workers’ Compensation within 14 days of receiving the pended notice, we recommend you seek legal advice immediately

-If you require legal advice regarding issues related to Workers’ Compensation, call us for assistance and speak to one of our experienced lawyers on (08) 9486 8088.
+If you are in Perth or Western Australia and require legal advice regarding issues related to Workers’ Compensation, call us for assistance and speak to one of our experienced lawyers on (08) 9486 8088.

-We also recommend you click on the sidebars and read the important information provided under the following headings:
+We also recommend you read the important information provided under the following headings: